jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO`: Last break for player 1 resets when player 1 misses a pot attempt.
 Keep this number until the player makes successful pot after returning to the table. ayer 2.

-+ `TODO:` Disable all player buttons at frame end
-+ `TODO:` Disable player 2 buttons when player 1 is at the table
-+ `TODO:` Disable player 1 buttons when player 2 is at the table

 + `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 2).